skypilot-org/skypilot/docs/source/reference/yaml-spec.rst

     resources:
       cloud: aws  # The cloud to use (optional).

+      # The region to use (optional).
+The auto failover will be disabled
+      # if this is specified.
+      region: us-east-1

       # Accelerator name and count per node (optional).
       #
       # Use `sky show-gpus` to view available accelerator configurations.